DajaDaja/guacamole/README.md

 - salt & pepper

 ### Instructions:
+- chop onion and tomato
+- cut open avocado and remove stone
+- scoop out flesh
-Put into a bowl and mix.
+- put into a bowl and mix with tomato, onion
+- season to taste with salt & pepper

 <!-- HTML comment -->